Setup

 Thanks for purchasing whitelabel and supporting us!

 Please follow this guide very carefully.
-If you skip a single step, nothing will work - you've been warned.
-The process should not take more than 10 minutes, and will only need to be done once.
+If you skip a single step, the process will not work.
+The setup should not take more than 10 minutes, and will only need to be done once.

 If you haven't done so already, you'll need to link your Patreon and Discord accounts on this page.